vele616/monorepo/packages/jobboard/website/content/jobs/saas-sales-representative-startupz-com-yihOF.md

 ## SaaS Sales Representative

-As ourSaaS Sales Representativeyou will be selling our new products and services which we scale into companies.
+As our SaaS Sales Representative you will be selling our new products and services which we scale into companies.
 You will be responsible for identifying new leads and following up with existing leads to explain the advantages of using our products.
 You can apply your sales skills to support the growth process and help our projects succeed!These are the most important aspects you’ll be working on:

 *   Dealmaking :)!
 *   Advising customers on potential solutions